aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 # Static Analysis
 by Leah Hanson for *500 Lines or Less*

 Static Analysis is a way to check for problems in your code without running it.
 "Static" means at compile-time, rather than at run-time, and "analysis" because we're analyzing the code.
+To implement a static analysis check, you need to now what you want to do and how to do it.

-There are three phases to implementing static analysis:
+We can get more specific about what you need to know by describing the process as having three stages:

 1. Deciding what you want to check for

-     This refers to the general problem you'd like to solve, in terms that a user of the programming language would recognize.
+     You should be able to explain the general problem you'd like to solve, in terms that a user of the programming language would recognize.
 Examples include:

         * Finding misspelled variable names
         * Finding race conditions in parallel code